Cover Story: Cardioprotection in Diabetes. New Drugs, New Opportunities

 |Click the cover image above to read the latest issue of Cardiology in e-pub format or click here to read it on the web!|

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Triglycerides, Acute Heart Failure, Exercise, Hypertension, Smoking
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Acute Heart Failure, Exercise, Hypertension, Smoking

 Keywords: ACC Publications, Cardiology Magazine, United States, Risk Factors, Metabolic Syndrome X, Cholesterol, LDL, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Blood Pressure, Hypoglycemic Agents, Insulin Resistance, Fibrinolytic Agents, Cardiovascular Diseases, Diabetic Ketoacidosis, Coronary Care Units, Smoking, Glucose, Life Expectancy, Pharmacists, Nutritionists, Diabetes Mellitus, Type 2, Antihypertensive Agents, Atherosclerosis, Blood Glucose, Hypertension, Hyperglycemic Hyperosmolar Nonketotic Coma, Hyperglycemia, Dyslipidemias, Life Style, Stroke, Heart Failure, Coronary Disease, Physician Assistants, Thrombosis, Nurse Practitioners, Centers for Disease Control and Prevention (U.S.), Amputation, Patient Care Team, Triglycerides, Diabetes Mellitus, Primary Prevention, Preventive Medicine, Secondary Prevention, Exercise